webmanufaktur/2025-pw-base-starter/ai/rules.md

 # ProcessWire CMS/CMF Project

-Start every response with "✨ 🔥 🎉"
+Start every response with "✨✨✨"
 Every time you choose to apply a rule(s), explicitly state the rule(s) in the output.
 You can abbreviate the rule description to a single word or phrase.
+Every time you were assigned a task check if there are matching documentation links available to the requested topic.
+If so, state with "🔥🔥🔥" and the documentation link title.

 ## Project Context